 Teacher of Humanities: Hannah Lowder

 Hannah graduated from Nottingham University with BA Hons in Theology.
 She then went on to gain QTS at St Marys University and has been teaching ever since.
 Hannah is currently teaching Religious Studies and History at Guru Nanak Sikh Academy, Hillingdon and has had the responsibility of developing new, inclusive and inspiring schemes of learning for her students.
-As well as teaching Humanities, Hannah is also Deputy Head of Year 9.
+As well as teaching Humanities, Hannah was Deputy Head of Year 9.
 This position enables Hannah to further develop her teaching in order to support every student she encounters.
-She looks forward to contributing to the House system of pastoral support at Pinner High School.
+Her experience leading 'mindfulness' activities provides strong pastoral support at Pinner High School.

 Hannah is a keen traveller and uses this as an opportunity to further explore different traditions, cultures and religions around the world.
 She also has a keen interest in the arts and uses many musical and artistic influences in her teaching.
 Hannah is extremely excited to join Pinner High School and immerse herself in the wider community.